shu13h/shu13h/README.md

 Hi there !
 This is Shubham
 ===============================================================================================================================

-Project Lead with experience of Platform Engineering + Development
+Project Lead | Full Stack Developer | Platform Engineering
 -----------------------------

 *   🌍  Based in Toronto, CA